చօɾӀժɾìʂʍ

 Understanding the problem from a national perspective

 Such troubles play out constantly alongside our coastline.
-Each remoted community and catchment issue arises and is resolved, frequently in ignorance of and isolation from similar troubles somewhere else.
+Each remote community and catchment issue arises and is resolved, frequently in ignorance of and isolation from similar troubles somewhere else.

 At present, locations in which sewage effects generate community problems include Merimbula, Warrnambool, and, possibly most bizarrely, Vaucluse and Diamond Bay in Sydney’s affluent Japanese suburbs.

-It’s hard to consider this vicinity has raw and untreated sewage from three 500 people discharged at once into the Tasman Sea.
-Sydney Water pledged in 2018 to restorative this ugly pollution through moving the flow to the close by Bondi sewage remedy plant.
+It’s hard to consider that this vicinity has raw and untreated sewage from three 500 people discharged at once into the Tasman Sea.
+Sydney Water pledged in 2018 to restore this ugly pollution by moving the flow to the close by Bondi sewage treatment plant.

 Community organization Clean Ocean Foundation has worked with the Marine Biodiversity Hub to start viewing outfall pollutants—wherein a drain or sewer empties into the sea—as part of a bigger photograph.
 It’s a first step closer to information from a countrywide attitude.